 He saved her life in Arkadelphia 56 years ago; they just reunited for the first time since

-ARKADELPHIA, Ark.
-(KARK) — A woman who nearly drowned in a bathtub full of bleach as an infant has reunited with the man she credits with saving her life more than 50 years ago.
+ARKADELPHIA, Ark. — A woman who nearly drowned in a bath tub full of bleach as an infant has reunited with the man she credits with saving her life more than 50 years ago.

 In 1963, Lesa Peysen was 17 months old and living on O’Connell Street.